Umbilical Cord Prolapse Results in Emergency C-Section

 Umbilical cord prolapse occurs in about 1 in 500 births.
 It is dangerous for the baby and can result in stillbirth.

--Mom-to-be Mary, right before giving birth
+– Just before giving birth

-“Since everything was happening so fast, and it was emergency C-section, Marc wasn’t allowed in the room.
+“Since everything was happening so fast, and it was emergency C-section, my husband Marc wasn’t allowed in the room.
 This was so hard on both of us.
 I looked at him and I knew he was upset.
 It’s just not how you see your first delivery going.
 I cry every time I think about every single person in that room, assuring me I would be okay.”

--Mary, remembers during the stressful time
+– Mary remembers the stressful time

 Minutes later, baby Dane was born a healthy 8 lbs. and 9 ounces.
 Because Mary had to be put to sleep for the emergency delivery, Marc was the one to hold their son for the first time.
 Mary woke up shortly after and started to breastfeed.
 Even though she was still groggy from the surgery, she says it was the best moment ever.